fusioncharts/dev_centre_docs/getting-started/plain-javascript/export-charts-using-plain-javascript.md

 The above chart has been rendered using the following steps:

-1. Include the necessary library files like `fusioncharts` library, fusion theme file, etc.
+1. Include the necessary library files like `fusioncharts` library, the `fusion` theme file, etc.

 2. Store the chart configurations in a JSON object.
 In this JSON object:

    - Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
    - Set the width and height (in pixels).
-   - Set the `dataFormat` as JSON.
+   - Set the `dataFormat` as `json`.
-   - Embed the json data as the value of the `dataSource`.
+   - Embed the JSON data as the value of `dataSource`.
    - Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

 3. Add a container (instance) for the chart.